A Road Paved with Irritations: Macron’s Strategic Third Way - The AIM Network

 You can donate through PayPal or credit card via the button below, or donate via bank transfer: BSB: 062500; A/c no: 10495969

-1 commentLogin here Register here
+4 commentsLogin here Register here

 Read this excellent article and understand that Scummo initiating the sale of Australian sovereignty for a few USUKA subs on the American never never payment scheme is the most expensive ”wrong way go back” move in Australian politics since ”all the way with LBJ”.